-In the above picture the program gives a "Recommended Offer" to set Ask as the default search provider, which means the default search engine becomes Ask.
-Next, it is wanting to set Ask.com as your homepage and new tabs pages.
+In the above picture, the program gives a "Recommended Offer" to set Ask as the default search provider, which means the default search engine becomes Ask.
+Next, it wants to set Ask.com as your homepage and new tabs pages.
 Both of these check boxes have been checked by default.

-We always recommend that uses watch for recommended or promotional offer prompts and always make sure to UNCHECK any boxes that want to change your default settings.
-If you really wanted the Ask Toolbar or Ask.com as your homepage you can easily change these settings down the road.
+We always recommend that users watch for recommended or promotional offer prompts and always make sure to UNCHECK any boxes that want to change your default settings.
+If you want the Ask Toolbar or Ask.com as your homepage, you can easily change these settings down the road.

 Why does Ask always want to install on my computer?